genedan/TmVal/README.md

 ### Equations of Value

-TmVal can solve for the time $\tau$ equation of value for common financial instruments such as annuities and loans, as well as for arbitrary cash flows.
+TmVal can solve for the time τ equation of value for common financial instruments such as annuities and loans, as well as for arbitrary cash flows.
 This is done via the [Payments](https://genedan.com/tmval/docs/api_ref/payments/index.html) class: